Pomax/flickrmirror/README.md

 Like, say, you don't like the new design.
 Make your own!

+## human-friendly installation guide

+The nicely styled, human-friendly installation guide for this project is over at http://pomax.github.io/flickrmirror

+The rest of this readme is for people who want to actually fork and clone this repo and then work more closely with the source code.
+The effect is the same, but the text makes some assumptions about your level of technological know-how.

 ## install

-Clone the repo, ensure you have Node installed (head over to http://nodejs.org if you don't), then run `npm install` in the flickrmirror directory.
+Clone the repo, ensure you have Node installed (head over to http://nodejs.org if you don't), and run `npm install` to install all dependencies.

 After that, rename the `env.dist` file to `.env`, open it in a text editor, and input your Flickr API key and secret,